 Several experimental and animal studies suggest an anti-cancer potential of chaga mushroom in different cancer types such as lung, colon/colorectal, cervical, liver, melanoma/skin, prostate and breast cancers.
-However, clinical studies to confirm the benefits of chaga mushrooms are needed.
-Avoid randomly using chaga mushroom supplements for cancer treatment or prevention without scientific explanations and guidance of a health care provider.
+However, clinical studies to confirm the benefits of chaga mushroom extracts are needed.
+Avoid randomly using chaga mushroom supplements for cancer treatment or prevention without scientific explanations and guidance of a health care provider to stay away from undersired side-effects.

 What Are Chaga Mushrooms?